Haruna Kawaguchi

-Haruna Kawaguchi (川口 春奈, Kawaguchi Haruna) is a Japanese actress, YouTuber, and model under Ken-On.
-She is known for playing lead roles in Ouran High School Host Club, POV: Norowareta Film, Zekkyō Gakkyū, and Say "I love you".
+Haruna Kawaguchi (川口 春奈, Kawaguchi Haruna) is a Japanese actress and model under Ken-On.
+She is best known for playing lead roles in Ouran High School Host Club (2012), POV: Norowareta Film (2012), Zekkyō Gakkyū (2013), Say "I Love You" (2014), and One Week Friends (2017).

 Career

-In 2007 Kawaguchi won the Grand Prix at the 11th Nicola audition.
+In 2007, Kawaguchi won the Grand Prix at the 11th Nicola audition.
 After joining the child division of Ken-On, she made her debut in the October 2007 issue of Nicola released on September 1 of that year.

 From October 4, 2008, to March 28, 2008, she became a regular in the girls' corner on the variety show Fightension☆TV, her first television show.
 She also performed in the music group merry merry boo in March 2009 when she covered "Ima Sugu Kiss Me", originally by LINDBERG, as part of Fightension☆TV.

 In spring 2009, Kawaguchi was selected as the 13th Rehouse Girl of Mitsui's Rehouse.
 On March 1, she moved from the children's division of Ken-On to Ken-On.
 Her diary "Haru na Hiyori" on the Ken-On mobile phone website.
 Her official website was launched in late March.
 On July 9, 2009, she made her first appearance in a music video with Shunsuke Nakamura for Hi-Fi Camp "Dakara Ippo Mae e Fumidashite" which was used as the commercial song for Pocari Sweat "Unmei no Natsu-hen (Summer Edition of Fate)".
 In early August, she toured 12 cities across Japan at the event "Pocari Sweat o Nonde Kawaguchi Haruna・Hi-Fi Camp ni Aou!
 (Let's drink Pocari Sweat and Meet Haruna Kawaguchi and Hi-Fi Camp!)".
 In October 2009, she made her debut as an actress in the Fuji TV drama Tokyo Dogs.

 On March 13, 2010, she had her first lead role in the P&G Pantene drama special Hatsukoi Chronicle.
 On June 7, 2010, she became the second support girl for Senkou Riot and served as a support girl at "Senkou Riot 2010" held on August 1, 2010.
 From July 30 to September 2010, she appeared in au LISMO's commercials for LISMO Fes!
 This commercial was selected for the 2010 CM Grand Prize in the magazine CM NOW.
 On November 2, she was selected as "Face of the Year" by Nikkei Trendy.

-In 2011 she graduated from Nicola and stated that "from now on, I will focus on acting."
+In 2011, she graduated from Nicola and stated that "from now on, I will focus on acting."
 She has been active as a model since then and has been featured on the covers of magazines like JJ and VOCE; she has also worked on fashion features.
 In July 2011, she starred in a serial drama for the first time with Ouran High School Host Club which was broadcast in the TSB drama slot "Friday Break".
 In November 2011, she became the seventh support manager (image girl) for the 90th National High School Soccer Championship.